KevinH48264/auto-clicker-typer/README.md

 <b>Zero remote access.</b> In terms of security, this application does not allow other people or devices to control your computer or view your computer's data at any time or in any capacity.

 ## <b> Liability </b>
-Auto Clicker Typer is not responsible or liable for any misuse of this tool.
+Auto Clicker Typer is not liable for any misuse of this product.
+By using Auto Clicker Typer, you are agreeing to using this product responsibly.

 ## <b> Contact us </b>
 Questions, comments, concerns?
 Email 1kevin.huang[at]gmail.com